-1. Commingled funds with readily determinable fair value reported as Level 1.
+- 1. Commingled funds with readily determinable fair value reported as Level 1. - 2.
+Commingled funds with limited individual investment look through priced using Net Asset Value

 Investments valued using the net asset value (NAV) per share (or its equivalent) are considered "alternative investments" and, unlike more traditional investments, generally do not have readily obtainable market values and take the form of limited partnerships.
 The ISBI values these investments based on the partnerships' audited financial statements.
 If June 30 statements are available, those values are used preferentially.
 However, some partnerships have fiscal years ending at other than June 30.
 If June 30 valuations are not available, the value is adjusted from the most recently available valuation taking into account subsequent calls and distributions, adjusted for unrealized appreciation/depreciation, other income and fees.